Bozar/OneMoreLevel/user/doc/frog.md

 * Wait 1 to 3 turns.
 After waiting, take an action below if possible.
 Then wait again.
 * Grapple and swallow PC.
-* Move to a diagonal grid that is 2 steps away.
+* Move to a diagonal grid.

-A frog grapples and swallows PC if: (1) He does not wait last turn by pressing Space.
-(2) He is within 2 steps.
+A frog grapples and swallows PC if: (1) PC does not wait last turn by pressing Space.
+(2) PC is within 2 steps from the frog.
 (3) If the frog and PC are on a straight line, it also requires that there are no other frogs between them.
 In the digraph below, frog A, B, C and D can grapple PC, but not E, as it is blocked by D.

     .
 A . .
     B . . .
     C @ D E
     . . . .

-If a frog cannot grapple PC, it moves diagonally to a grid exactly 2 steps away.
+If a frog cannot grapple PC, it jumps diagonally to a grid exactly 2 steps away.
 If it is far away from PC, it tends to move closer.
 Otherwise it moves randomly.
-A frog prefers moving into a swamp grid rather than land.

 ## Five Waves of Frogs

 Frogs emerge in five waves.
 There is a counter in the bottom right corner of the map which shows the current wave number.
 The counter acts as a land grid and it cannot be submerged.

-Frogs that are out of PC's sight are visible once every few turns.
-Hitting a frog reveal all of them for one turn.
-Frog princess is always visible.

 Wave 1.
 This is the initial wave.
 There are 8 frog knights.
 When 4 of them disappear due to being hit, enter wave 2.